khlorghaal/alkahest/README.txt

+imagine playing factorio,
-imagine playing factorio while so stoned that forms lose their physical shape and become pure heiroglyphs, demonstrating that geometries are ideal symbols
+but youre incredibly stoned so everything is heiroglyphs, forms lose shape as geometries become pure symbols

-this will be used to do real programming in a visual language which transpiles to C heavily inspired by lisp, so homoiconic macros and all that
+arrangement is a deterministic style function, and youre doing real programming in a visual language has homoiconic macros, transpiles to C discourages arabic numerals and pointednes

-its visual but make no mistake spaghetti is not allowed, the arrangement is a strict and deterministic output of a style function

-later on will not even use arabic numerals because fuckit i made a new type of numerals better suited for mathematics and not caveman rock counting

-keyboard discards all lexical notions since expressions are a vestige of spoken language, their temporal nature being used on a 2d raster is just bastardized mathematics absolutely should not involve itself with traditional human language
+keyboard discards all lexical notions expressions are a vestige of spoken language temporal nature being used on a 2d raster is bastardized mathematics must not involve itself with speech

-input as a mix between a piano and guitar since a guitar is basically a matrix any decent keyboard has N-key rollover anyways
+key chords resemble something between a keyboard and guitar and uses vocal input as modifier keys